Frequently Asked Questions

 A. That's always a hard question to answer as we are a small NGO with many needs.
 Some needs are annual and some bi-annual.
 As with all non profit organizations there are non-direct costs such as office rental, printers, salaries and the cost of transport to see our children or to pay for them to come to us.
 Some of the support appreciated at present and in the near future follows:

--Sponsor students who would love to go to university but their sponsor can't afford the cost of university.
+- Sponsor students who would love to go to university but their sponsor can't afford the cost of university.

--Funds towards our University Education Fund as many sponsors can't afford the university costs for their sponsor child.
+- Donate towards our University Education Fund as many sponsors can't afford the university costs for their sponsor child.
 We do not want to deny a student a university education if they are capable of it and have the drive to do well.

--Funding of our workshops such as Girls to Women ~ Female Health and Hygiene, Water Safety Day and Life Skills workshops, Child Abuse and Human Trafficking.
+- Funding of our workshops such as Girls to Women ~ Female Health and Hygiene, Water Safety Day and Life Skills workshops, Child Abuse and Human Trafficking.

--Funding for a high quality promotional video about CEF.
+- Funding for a high quality promotional video about CEF.

--Fund a part time social worker we will need.
+- Fund a part time social worker we will need.

--Pay the salary of one staff member.
+- Pay the salary of one staff member.

--Annual office rental.
+- Annual office rental.

 |